pscl4rke/priorityprefix/README.md

 [inspired by Syslog](https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.1),
 although it only encodes priority levels and does not include facility data.

+## The Roadmap

+In many respects this project is now complete.
+Going forwards the things I want to achieve are:

+* Maintain compatibility with new versions of Python as they get released.
+Normally an annual thing.
+* Support automatic enabling or disabling of the prefix based on whether the `JOURNAL_STREAM` environment variable is present (supplied by Systemd) or absent (when the user is running things from a terminal).
+The complication of this is that the user would need to explicitly enable the prefix any time they were piping into `systemd-cat`.
+* Distribute a bdist wheel version.
+* When Tox supports running version-specific containers switch to using that instead of my homegrown test runner.

 ## Typechecking with Mypy et al

 If you are checking the type annotations of your application you may